Interstate 185 South Carolina

-Originally, Interstate 185 was commissioned as a short spur extending from northbound Interstate 85 to Mills Avenue (U.S. 29) at Dunean, just outside the Greenville city limits.
-The route was eventually extended south and east along the privately-operated Southern Connector through south Greenville County and Mauldin.
+Originally, Interstate 185 was commissioned as a 3.00 mile long spur extending north from I-85 to Mills Avenue (U.S. 29) at Dunean, just outside the Greenville city limits.
+The route was eventually extended south and east along the Southern Connector toll road through south Greenville County and Mauldin.

 The Southern Connector includes two main line toll plazas and four interchanges.
-The plazas accommodate four overall lanes in each direction direction, including one Palmetto Pass lane, one exact change lane and two cash lanes.
-The interchanges are as follows:1
+The plazas accommodate four overall lanes in each direction, including one Palmetto Pass lane, one exact change lane and two cash lanes.
+Exits along Interstate 185 are as follows:1

 Church Street was extended southward to Interstate 185 during the 1950s when the freeway spur was constructed.2 Per the 1957 USGS Topo map of Greenville, the freeway was constructed initially as a new alignment of U.S. 29, with U.S. 29 Bypass routed along what would later become Interstate 85.
 The wye interchange at the south end of I-85 was expanded by February 1999 to include full access between the two freeways.

-A beltway for the Greenville area was envisioned by Greenville County planners in 1967.3,6 Designated the Southern Connector, the route gained traction when a state circuit judge ruled against local opposition on the project in February 1997.3 The state Supreme Court then upheld that ruling in early August 1997, allowing property acquisition of 152 parcels of land, including 33 homes and six businesses.4 Coinciding with the Southern Connector work was the issuance of $17.5-million in general obligation state highway bonds for the extension of South Carolina 153 from I-85 east to the new toll road.
+A beltway for the Greenville area was envisioned by Greenville County planners in 1967.3,6 Designated the Southern Connector, the route gained traction when a state circuit judge ruled against local opposition on the project in February 1997.3 The state Supreme Court then upheld that ruling in early August 1997, allowing property acquisition of 152 parcels of land, including 33 homes and six businesses.4 Coinciding with the Southern Connector work was the issuance of $17.5 million in general obligation state highway bonds for the extension of S.C.
+153 from I-85 east to the new toll road.
 This occurred in February 1998.5

 Construction on the Southern Connector finally broke ground during a ceremony held on February 27, 1998.
-Estimated to cost $240 million at that time, the 16-mile road was touted to open 4,000 acres for business development with an opening date of November 2001.6 Construction on the toll road progressed ahead of schedule with 63% of the project complete by March 2000.
+Estimated to cost $240 million at that time, the 16 mile long road was promoted to open 4,000 acres for business development with an opening date of November 2001.6 Construction on the toll road progressed ahead of schedule with 63% of the project complete by March 2000.
 This resulted in a nine month forward shift of the completion date.7

-The AASHTO Route Numbering subcommittee approved the extension of Interstate 185 from Interstate 85 southeast to Interstate 385 at Mauldin on December 9, 2000.
-The route was initially designated a future route until the Federal Highway Administration gave approval.
+The American Association of State Highway and Transportation Officials (AASHTO) Route Numbering subcommittee approved the extension of Interstate 185 from I-85 southeast to I-385 at Mauldin on December 9, 2000.
+I-185 was initially designated as a future route until the Federal Highway Administration (FHWA) gave approval.

 Completion of the route took place on February 27, 2001, with the entire Southern Connector opened to traffic.
 Tolls commenced operations on March 12, 2001 with $1.50 charged for passenger vehicles traveling the entire length of the route.
 While owned by the state, the toll road was privately financed through the bond market and was operated by the Connector 2000 Association, Inc.8 Exits numbers along the original I-185 spur to Greenville were renumbered from 1 and 2 to 15 and 16 respectively.